Dr. M. Elisa Vandenborn

 Areas of Research

-Dr. Elisa Lacerda-Vandenborn is an Assistant Professor in Counselling Psychology and the Director of Apoema Research Circle.
+Dr. Elisa Lacerda-Vandenborn is an Associate Professor in Counselling Psychology and the Director of Apoema Research Circle, an international interdisciplinary group devoted to community-led initiatives.

 - Theoretical and philosophical psychology